dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 **Info:** This post is part of [Data Visualization with D3.js - Week 1](/data-visualization-with-d3js-week-1/) {: .notice_info}

-Week 1 ended with an assignment for creating a scatter lpot on **The Health and Wealth of Nations, 2009**.
+Week 1 ended with an assignment for creating a scatter plot on **The Health and Wealth of Nations, 2009**.

 ## Steps